Your Directors have pleasure in presenting their Sixtyseventh Annual Reporttogether with audited accounts for the year ended 31st March 2013.

 (a) Energy conservation measures undertaken:

-v.
-Additional power capacitors installed to improve the power factors at the AndhraPradesh plants.
+vii.
+Additional power capacitors at various plants to improve the power factor.

-xii.
-Replacement of MOCB with VCBS in phased manner at various plants.
+x.
+Replacement of MOCB with VCBs in phased manner at some of the plants.

 (b) Additional investments and proposals, if any, being implemented for reduction ofconsumption of energy:

-vi.
-VFD for raw mill, coal mill and cooler drives at one of the plants to optimizepower consumption.
+ii.
+VFD for raw mill, coal mill and cooler drives for the plants in Andhra Pradesh tooptimize power consumption.

-viii.
-Cooler mid air tapping for increasing the hot air temperature to circumvent thehigher moisture in raw material and to ensure higher output from VRM.
+iii.
+Cooler mid air tapping for increasing the hot air temperature to dry the highermoisture in raw material and to ensure higher output from VRM.

-xi.
-Installation of one more power plant of 48 MW at Vishnupuram in Andhra Pradesh forenergy security and on cost economics.
+iv.
+Installation of one more 48 MW power plant at Vishnupuram in Andhra Pradesh forenergy security and on cost economics.